-In April every year, SLSNSW will send out an email invite to all Branches and a sample of its affiliated clubs, requesting Branch DoEs and CTOs complete this survey.
+In April each year, SLSNSW will send out an email invite to all branches and a sample of its affiliated clubs, requesting Branch DoEs and CTOs complete this survey.
 An electronic survey tool will be utilised to administer the survey.